Anand Jon: Arrest and conviction

 Jon was arrested in March 2007 in Beverly Hills, California, on rape and related charges.
 He pleaded not guilty to all charges.
 He had no prior felony convictions.
 The prosecutors accused Jon of luring women and girls to his apartment under the pretext of securing modeling jobs.
 Jon claimed that the sexual activity was consensual, and that one minor who accused him of rape had lied about her age.

-On November 13, 2008, he was convicted on one count of rape of an adult woman and multiple other charges including unlawful conduct and contributing to delinquency of minors.
+On November 13, 2008, he was convicted on one count of rape of an adult woman as well as fifteen counts of sexual assault and other charges including unlawful conduct and contributing to delinquency of minors.
 In July 2009 the judge denied Jon's request for a new trial.
 Jon dismissed his attorneys before his sentencing as he suspected that they were in collaboration with the prosecutors.
 He represented himself for the sentencing phase of the proceedings.
 On August 31, 2009, Jon was sentenced to 59 years to life.

 Jon was also indicted in Texas and New York on multiple charges alleging sexual assault.
 All but one of the charges were dropped in the New York trial.

 Los Angeles case controversy

 Jon asserts that during his trial, juror No. 12 was not an impartial juror.
 Although prohibited, juror No. 12 had discussed the case with his tenant and told her he felt the girls on the stand all seemed to have the same or similar stories, and that he was under the impression they had all collaborated.
-Due to his fellow jurors’ anger towards him, juror No. 12 felt he was pressured to give a verdict that he didn’t want to give.
+Due to his fellow jurors’ anger towards him, juror No. 12 felt he was pressured to give a verdict that he did not want to give.
 Also, during deliberations, several jurors complained to the judge that juror No. 12 was refusing to properly deliberate and had made up his mind about the evidence.
 Although the jury foreman had requested that juror No. 12 be removed for refusal to deliberate, it was denied by Judge Wesley.

 Juror No. 12 also attempted to initiate contact with the defendant's sister, Sanjana.
 Under fear of repercussion to her brother, she responded to juror No. 12's demands and called the phone number she was handed by him during trial.
 In November juror No. 12 changed his vote from "not guilty" to "guilty" after the defendant's sister refused to meet him.
 Before a verdict was reached, juror No. 12 re-initiated contact with Sanjana, once again asking her to meet him.
 After she informed the court, a meeting was scheduled and it was arranged for her to record the meeting with a wire.
 Prior to the meeting, juror No. 12 was intercepted by District Attorney Investigators informing him of the criminal investigation he was under, thus sabotaging the meeting.